gidavies/AzureDevOpsLab/AzureDevOpsLab4.md

 <img src="images/Lab4_2a.jpg" width="624"/>

-Give the work item a title e.g. "Update the about page in the web application" and click the Add to bottom button:
+Give the work item (a user story by default if using the Agile template) a title e.g. "Update the about page in the web application" and click the Add to bottom button:

 <img src="images/Lab4_3a.jpg" width="624"/>